- Academic Programs

 Fall term begins

-You must complete all the prerequisites by June of the year in which you would enter the program.
+You must complete all the prerequisites by the start of Fall term of the year in which you would enter the program.
 Therefore, you can apply while still having some prerequisites in progress.
 Generally, most students apply during the fall as they complete their final year of prerequisite coursework.

-For example, if you are applying for fall 2017 admission, the final application deadline is January 2, 2017.
-You will need to complete all the prerequisites by June 2017.
+For example, if you are applying for Fall 2024 admission, the final application deadline is June 3, 2024.
+You will need to complete all the prerequisites by September 2024.
+Some prerequisites may be completed during summer.
+Please contact our Admissions & Recruitment Manager, Melissa Lee (firstname.lastname@example.org), to discuss completing the prerequisites during the summer before you start the program.

 Yes.
 Prerequisites can be completed at any accredited college or university.

-Biochemistry MUST be completed at a four-year school at the upper-division level, and upper-division level coursework is strongly encouraged for several other prerequisites.
-Whether you are attending Oregon State University or another institution, it is important to plan your program of study with an academic advisor.
+Upper-division level coursework is strongly encouraged for several prerequisites.
+Whether you are attending Oregon State University or another institution, it is important to plan your program of study with an academic advisor at your institution and our Admissions & Recruitment Manager, Melissa Lee (email@example.com).

 Courses completed outside the U.S. may or may not fulfill OSU’s Pharm.D. prerequisites.
 The answer varies depending on the course content, the date completed, and the country in which the course was taken.
 It is extremely rare for foreign credits to fulfill all the Pharm.D. prerequisites, and it is strongly recommended that applicants in this situation plan to complete the upper-division prerequisites (organic chemistry, microbiology, biochemistry, anatomy and physiology) at a U.S. university.

-For specific information about foreign credits for Pharm.D. prerequisites, applicants can submit a request for transcript evaluation.
+For specific information about foreign credits for Pharm.D. prerequisites, applicants can submit a request for transcript evaluation to firstname.lastname@example.org.

 We encourage prospective students to submit a request for a transcript evaluation to determine how your coursework applies to the Pharm.D. prerequisites.